Exact Sequence Interpolation with Transformers: Proof of Theorem

 After $N$ iterations, we obtain a transformer $\T^\tau_{\text{col}}$ of width $d'=3$ and $N$ blocks, whose SA layers act as the identity ($\rho=1$, $V=0$, $A=0$).
 This transformer collapses each input sequence to exactly $m^j$ distinct tokens, after which the interpolation construction of \Cref{thm:mainResult} applies verbatim.

-\begin{remark} Our construction only requires that, within each self-attention layer, within each self-attention layer, $\tau$ be sufficiently small to achieve the desired behavior.
-This does not imply that subsequent layers produce identical outputs across models, as illustrated in \Cref{fig:softmaxRemark}: \begin{itemize}[leftmargin=2em, itemsep=0.6em] \item In the hardmax transformer, the first block of the separation step may produce a token configuration that necessitates another separation step. \item In the softmax transformer, the same block may instead lead directly to a configuration suitable for the collapse step. \end{itemize} Thus, while intermediate token dynamics may differ between hardmax and softmax transformers, the overall construction remains valid and our results hold in both cases. \end{remark}
+\begin{remark} Our construction only requires that, within each self-attention layer, $\tau$ be sufficiently small to achieve the desired behavior.
+This does not imply that subsequent layers produce identical outputs across models, as illustrated in \Cref{fig:softmaxRemark}: \begin{itemize} \item In the hardmax transformer, the first block of the separation step may produce a token configuration that necessitates another separation step. \item In the softmax transformer, the same block may instead lead directly to a configuration suitable for the collapse step. \end{itemize} Thus, while intermediate token dynamics may differ between hardmax and softmax transformers, the overall construction remains valid and our results hold in both cases. \end{remark}